nhatanh-zen8/presentation/generics/generics.md

 Keywords: static type, type system, generics, polymorphism, software engineering
 # Introduction
-- Static typing is massively beneficial to the design and engineering of large systems
-- A good static type system can remove large classes of programming error before execution, clarify how pieces of a program fit together, enable fearless refactoring and provide "metadata" of sort to help development tools, including smarter autocompletion and linting.
+  Static typing is massively beneficial to the design and engineering of large systems: a good static type system can remove large classes of programming error before execution, clarify how pieces of a program fit together and enable fearless refactoring.
-- Type system can be more than just a safety nest: many approaches to domain-driven development benefit from expressive type system as a *domain modeling tool*
+  Furthermore, type system can be more than just a safety nest: types provide "metadata" of sort to help development tools to know more about your code and enhance effectiveness, including smarter autocompletion engine, better suggestions from linter and even automated implementation generation in some case.
+The benefits of type systems go beyond development: many approaches to domain-driven development also benefit from expressive type system as a *domain modeling tool*.

+  On the other side of the spectrum, dynamic typing are generally perceived as more flexible and faster to develop with.
+But the recent trend for many dynamically typed languages in common use are gradually shifting to "parially" static type to varying
-- Most dynamically typed languages in common use eventually supports static type to an extent: either using optional type specs/type hints like Elixir and Python, or creating a full-blown backward-compatible statically typed language for an already existing dynamic language, like the case of Typescript and Javascript.
+  extent: either by using optional type specs/type hints like Elixir and Python, or by creating a full-blown backward-compatible statically typed language for an already existing dynamic language, in the case of Typescript and Javascript.
 As developers and software engineers at zen8labs, we've experienced first-hand this transition with Python and Javascript/Typescript and can testify for the ergonomics and productivity improvement.

-- On the other hand, a static type system too constrained may even reject logically correct programs.
+  On the other hand, a static type system too constrained may even reject logically correct programs.
 Most of the time, a too limiting (and limited) type system also reduces expressiveness which lead to code duplication.
-- One proven approach to approximate the expressiveness of static languages to dynamic languages without sacrificing any of the benefits is to extend the type system with polymorphism.
+One proven approach to approximate the expressiveness of static languages to dynamic languages without sacrificing any of the benefits is to extend the type system with polymorphism.

 # Polymorphism

 ![Polymorphism classified](polymorphisms.jpg)

-- In programming context, polymorphism means a value or variable can have more than one type.
+  In programming context, polymorphism means a value or variable can have more than one type.
 According to Luca Cardelli's seminal papers "On Understanding Types, Abstractions and Polymorphism", there are 4 kinds of polymorphism:

   + Parametric polymorphism: type of a variable/value can be parameterized over a range of types.
 Also more commonly known as *generics*.
   + Inclusion polymorphism: types can be subtype of other types, and subtype can be used where supertype is expected.
 Also more